Pabau GO app

 Patient name, date of birth, medical history, treatment area, product name and batch number, dose, injection sites, consent signature, and post-treatment instructions.

-How long should allergan treatment records be retained?
+How long should Allergan treatment records be retained?

 UK practitioners should retain records for a minimum of 7 years under CQC/GDPR guidance; US practitioners typically 5-10 years depending on state regulations and HIPAA requirements.

-What is the difference between an allergan treatment record and a consent form?
+What is the difference between an Allergan treatment record and a consent form?

 A consent form captures the patient’s agreement before treatment; the treatment record documents what was actually done — products, doses, injection sites, and outcomes.
 Many practices combine both into one form.